ggciag/mandyoc/examples/Crameri2012_case2/README.md

 ## Compare the result with other programs

-You can compare the result obtained using the Mandyoc code with the results of other codes, such as UNDERWORLD, I2VEA, and STAGE, for the same model, run:
+You can compare the result obtained using the Mandyoc code with the results of other codes, such as UNDERWORLD, I2VES, and STAGYY, for the same model, run:
 ```
 python plot_max_surface.py
 ```